yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 fr: > - `hjkl` (optionnel) → se déplacer (<-&darr;&uarr;→).
 Souvenez vous `j` ressemble à une flèche vers le bas.
 fr: > - `:help <commande>` → Affiche l'aide pour `<commande>`.
 Vous pouvez aussi écrire `:help` pour atterir sur l'aide générale.

 en: Only 5 commands.
-This is very few to start.
+That is all you need to get started.
-en: Once these command start to become natural (may be after a complete day), you should go on level 2.
+en: Once these command start to become natural (maybe after day or so), you should move on to level 2.
 fr: Seulement 5 commandes.
 fr: Voilà, c'est tout pour un début.
 fr: Essayez d'éditer vos fichiers comme ça pendant une petite journée.
 fr: Lorsque ces commandes vous sembleront naturelles,
 fr: vous pourrez passer à l'étape d'après.

-en: But before, just a little remark on _Normal mode_.
+en: But first, just a little remark about _Normal mode_.
 en: In standard editors, to copy you have to use the `Ctrl` key (`Ctrl-c` generally).
-en: In fact, when you press `Ctrl`, it is a bit like if all your key change meaning.
+en: In fact, when you press `Ctrl`, it is as if all of your keys change meaning.
-en: With vim in Normal mode, it is a bit like if your `Ctrl` key is always pushed down.
+en: Using vim in normal mode is a bit like having the editor automatically press the `Ctrl` key for you.
 fr: Mais avant un petit mot sur le mode Normal.
 fr: Dans un éditeur normal pour copier il faut utiliser une combinaison de touches (`Ctrl-c`).
 fr: En fait, lorsque vous appuyez sur la touche `Ctrl`, c'est un peu comme si toutes les touches du clavier avaient un autre usage.